mustafa-00/Responsive-landing-page/README.md

 # Responsive-landing-page
 Simple responsive webpage with html and css

-This responsive page project if from Odin-project website.
+This responsive webpage project idea is from Odin-project website.